 - On the job, when there is evidence the employee is unable to perform the job or may pose a safety risk due to the health condition.

 In all instances, the employer must keep the employee’s medical information confidential and must not discriminate or retaliate against the employee.

 An employer is required to provide a reasonable accommodation to an employee or a job applicant with a mental health condition, unless doing so would cause an undue hardship to the employer–that is, that it would require significant difficulty or expense.
 A reasonable accommodation may include:

 - Modified break or work schedules (e.g. to accommodate medical appointments);

 - Quiet office space or devices that help create a quiet work environment.

 To seek an accommodation, the employee should tell a supervisor or HR manager (or consult their employee handbook for the appropriate person and procedure) of their need for a change in the workplace because of medical condition.
 In turn, the employer must work with the employee to determine whether a reasonable accommodation is possible and the appropriate accommodation.
 See also this EEOC publication for more information about mental health discrimination and employee rights.)

 Protect Your Rights Against Disability and Mental Health Discrimination

 If you believe you have suffered discrimination because of a mental health or physical health condition, our disability discrimination lawyers want to hear from you.
-Wanta Thome PLC is dedicated to protecting employee rights of employees with disabilities in Minneapolis, St. Paul and throughout Minnesota.
+Wanta Thome is dedicated to protecting employee rights of employees with disabilities.
 Contact us at 612-252-3570 or click here click here for a free initial consultation.